Aetopia/ZetaConfig/README.md

 ## What's ZetaConfig?
 ZetaConfig aims to fix the glaring issues with the Halo Infinite PC experience.
-ZetaConfig doesn't touch upon every single issue but focuses on the following:
+This tool doesn't touch upon every single issue but focuses on the following:

 1. High CPU Usage.
 2. Window Scaling.